mosbth/lydia/README.md

 * Used by: `CMContent`

-### PHP Markdown
+### PHP Markdown & PHP Markdown Extra
 PHP Markdown by Michel Fortin to filter text to HTML to write for the web.
 Based on the concept of Markdown by John Gruber.
 * Website: PHP markdown: http://michelf.com/projects/php-markdown/
 * Website: Markdown: http://daringfireball.net/projects/markdown/
-* Version: 1.0.1o (2012-01-08)
+* Version: PHP Markdown: 1.0.1o (2012-01-08)
+* Version: PHP Markdown Extra 1.2.5 (2012-01-08)
-* License: PHP Markdown has BSD-style open source license OR GNU General Public License version 2 or a later version.
+* License: PHP Markdown & PHP Markdown Extra has BSD-style open source license OR GNU General Public License version 2 or a later version.
 * License: Markdown has BSD-style open source license.
 * Lydia path: `src/CTextFilter/php-markdown`
 * Used by: `CMContent`